kamu-data/kamu-cli/resources/cli-reference.md

 * `--output-path <OUTPUT_PATH>` — Export destination.
 Dafault is `<current workdir>/<dataset name>`
 * `--output-format <OUTPUT_FORMAT>` — Output format

-  Possible values: `parquet`, `ndjson`, `csv`

-* `--partition-size <PARTITION_SIZE>` — Number of records per file, if stored into a directory.
+* `--records-per-file <RECORDS_PER_FILE>` — Number of records per file, if stored into a directory.
 Default is 5m.
 It's a soft limit.
 For a sake of export performance real number of records may be slightly different

 This command exports a dataset to a file or set of files of a given format.